MarkoKosmajac/Snaxor/README.md

 # About Snaxor
 Snaxor is a python port scanner.

+# Install Instructions
+Snaxor requires the following modules to be installed with pip:
+ - colorama
+ - termcolor
+ - pyfiglet

 # How To Run
 $ python snaxor.py --ip example.com (OPTIONAL: --startport 1 --endport 65535 --threads 200)